kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE Rework diag menu to be config which loads persissent settings from block 0
 * DONE Alternative to EXEC/STKEXEC is a word that presents a menu of uwords to save or load on storage.
 CONFIG is the word
 * DONE Need that MENU word done then!
 Low level word done, add to user words using scratch buffer to setup ptrs to strings. max 127 menu items
+* DONE FIle system words not working.
+FORMAT, BREAD, BUPD work.
+But not CREATE, DIR and LABEL.
+Then check APPEND manually Why?
+CREATE, APPEND and READ are OK.
+LABEL is OK.
+DIR is not working.
+A push to string to stack fault

 * TODO Saved setting to enable/disable auto load of words from block 0 as part of auto start

 * TODO Add a flag to block 0 to include the file id to exec at startup
+* TODO Add a flag to block 0 to decide if the auto startup prompt is given and/or run

+* TODO Add scroll down indicator to menu code
+* TODO Stop menu scrolling past last item
+* TODO for auto run storage include a CHAIN feature
+* TODO Cant use special chars in quoted strings???
+Why?
+Emit works for the char code.

 * TODO Saved setting to enable/disable auto start